mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to move to previous/next editor, even across panes
     * ctrl-left/right (same in macOS)

-## Synchronize Settings

-* useful when using VS Code from more than one computer or just to have an offline backup of settings
-* saves many things

-  * date and time of last upload
-  * list of installed extension and their versions
-  * custom keybindings including Windows and macOS versions
-  * user settings
-  * custom snippets for each language (JavaScript, TypeScript, ...)
-  * custom icons

-* install "Settings Sync" extension
-* follow instructions to create a Github personal access token named "code-settings-sync"
-* repeat on other computers
-* may need to restart VS Code
-* to automate uploads and downloads of settings changes select these commands from the Command Palette
-  * "Sync: Advanced Options > Toggle Auto-Download on Startup"
-    * adds "sync.autoDownload": true to user settings
-    * false by default
-  * "Sync: Advanced Options > Toggle Auto-Upload on Settings Change"
-    * adds "sync.autoUpload": true to user settings
-    * false by default
-* to request a download of settings without restarting, press alt-D (opt-D)
-* to request an upload of settings, press alt-U (opt-U)
-* to see the gist it creates, browse <https://gist.github.com/mvolkmann>
-  and look for mvolkmann/cloudSettings
-* does it merge changes or overwrite them?
-* to share your settings with others
-  * by default, a secret Gist is created and only you can see it
-  * to create a new, public Gist that can be shared with others, open the Command Palette, select "Sync : Advanced Options" and select "Share Settings with Public GIST"
-    * replaces the private Gist with a public one
-  * other users can download settings from your public Gist, but they can't upload their settings to your Gist

 ## Tab Navigation

 * to navigate to tabs to the right - "Open Next Editor",